corelight/CorelightForSecOps/dashboards/README.md

 ![image](https://github.com/user-attachments/assets/461f3d11-c773-4560-b54f-6087e3994024)

-5. Finally, Click on Save and your list will be created.
+5. Finally, Click on **Save Edits** from the bottom right corner and your CIDR list will be created.

 ![image](https://github.com/user-attachments/assets/4af98b59-a14b-4604-be6f-87571c066235)